Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation Techniques: Face BTP Methods

-Among the Non-NN face BTP methods considered thus far, hashing appears to be the most popular approach; however, alternatives are proposed in \cite{a19, p19, kh21}.
-In \cite{a19}, face features extracted from different face regions (using a CNN) are fused, and the fused feature vector is convolved with a random kernel.
+Among the Non-NN face BTP methods considered thus far, hashing appears to be the most popular approach; however, alternatives are proposed in \cite{a19, p19, kh21, kh22}, where the face templates (extracted features) are \textit{transformed} into protected templates with the help of user-specific transformation functions.
+For example, in \cite{a19}, face features extracted from different face regions (using a CNN) are fused, and the fused feature vector is convolved with a random kernel.
 A fusion approach is also adopted in \cite{p19}, but this time a DNN-extracted face feature vector is fused with a different person's face feature vector.
 Specifically, a key is generated from each feature vector, then each key is used to alter the other feature vector via element-wise multiplication, followed by vector addition of the altered feature vectors.
-An entirely different BTP method, called \textit{PolyProtect}, is proposed in \cite{kh21}.
+An entirely different BTP method, called \textit{PolyProtect}, is proposed in \cite{kh21, kh22}.
 This method secures face features (``embeddings'') extracted using pre-trained DNNs, by mapping them to protected templates via multivariate polynomials parameterised by random, user-specific coefficients and exponents.
+Although such feature transformations may resemble non-cryptographic hashing methods on the surface (i.e., both are ``transforms'' in a sense), the main difference is that hashes are of a \textit{fixed length}, while the size of the protected templates generated by feature transformations is usually \textit{not} fixed (but depends on factors like the original template size).
+Furthermore, the protected templates generated using feature tranformation BTP methods tend to lie in the same (or similar) domain as the original template (e.g., floating-point values), so the same comparison function can often be applied, while hashes tend to be binary and thus usually necessitate the use of a different comparison function to that adopted in the unprotected template domain (e.g., Hamming distance).

 Finally, although the majority of existing Non-NN face BTP methods have been applied at \textit{feature-level}, a couple of \textit{image-level} methods have also been investigated, for example \cite{s18, k20}.
 In \cite{s18}, the input face image is modified via a block scrambling technique, then a CNN is used to classify the protected image (as a particular identity).
 In \cite{k20}, face images are warped using distortion functions defined by user-specific keys, then the warped images are presented as inputs to pre-trained face recognition models (or NN feature extractors).
 The investigation in \cite{k20} actually led to the recommendation that this technique \textit{not} be used for face BTP in practice, because for certain warping parameters the DNN models effectively ignore the warping in the protected images as a form of intra-class variability.
 It would be interesting to extend this investigation to the image scrambling method in \cite{s18}, although at this point we may reason that a similar conclusion would be reached.